VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 This practice could be incentivized too, as news, shopping, and review sites that use it could do so as a way to build trust with their users, and, probably more importantly for adoption, shit on their competitors that don't do the same.

+For those that still don't, it might be possible to spin up a system with some machine learning to extract data from graphs in static images, and then re-display them as dynamic content.

 This may not ensure the data is good, but at least it makes progress in increasing how we can trust data to some extent.

+This could have extra uses too.
+Having something that could take two 2D graphs with a common axis and turn it into one 3d graph would be incredible, particularly if that data could come from multiple sources across multiple domains.
+Combine this with the ability to change the type of graph and this could help expose otherwise non obvious trends.

 ### Information Overload